awkyu/portfolio/README.md

 ### From Alex:

-I personally used nvm 1.1.11 and npm 6.14.11 to get this repo to build correctly.
+I personally used node v14.16.0 nvm 1.1.11 and npm 6.14.11 to get this repo to build correctly.

 ## 🎨 Color Reference